Opening Hours Open 7 days a week

 The applicant must be the partner of the sponsoring High Potential Individual (HPI) where one of the following applies:

-• The sponsoring High Potential Individual (HPI) must have High Potential Individual (HPI) visa; or
+• The sponsoring High Potential Individual (HPI) must have a High Potential Individual (HPI) visa; or

 • The sponsoring High Potential Individual (HPI) is, at the same time, applying for (and is granted) entry clearance on the High Potential Individual (HPI) route.